-On December 8, 2021, XP Energia issued non-convertible Debentures in the amount of R\$90,000.
+On December 8, 2021, XP Energia issued non-convertible Debentures in the amount of R\$485,511.
 The Debentures series has a maximum authorized issuance up to R\$1,000,000.
 The objective is to fund the Group's working capital and treasury investments related to wholesale electricity trade business.
 The principal amount is due and will be paid on the maturity date of December 8, 2023.
-The interest rate is CDI+2.5% pre-fixed rate annually payable.
-On December 31, 2021 the total amount is R\$ 90,679, which is hold by entities within the Group and as such is not included in the consolidated financial statement.
+The interest rate is CDI+2.5% annually payable.
+On December 31, 2022, the total amount is R\$ 736,431, out of which R\$ 106,118 is held by entities outside the Group and as such is included in the consolidated financial statement.